varuniy/cse447-project/README.md

 Can test sentences be virtually anything? e.g. they intentionally test robustness
 > Test sentences will not be adversarial.
 They will be reasonable dialogue utterances.

-Do we have unlimited appendix for final report?
-Such as a 1 page report with a 10 page clarification?
+Do we have an unlimited appendix for the final report, such as a one-page report with a 10-page clarification?
 > No. There will be no appendix.